Ancylostomiasis (Parasitic Intestinal Infection with Hookworms, Ancylostoma Species) in cats

 Symptoms

-Especially in young cats, severe Anemia can occur, which manifests as pale mucous membranes, weakness, and lethargy.
-In severe cases, the Anemia can be life-threatening if left untreated.
-A slowed growth rate in young cats can also be an indicator of a hookworm infection.
+Young cats in particular can develop severe anemia, which manifests as pale mucous membranes, weakness, and lethargy.
+In severe cases, anemia can be life-threatening if left untreated.
+A slowed growth rate in young cats can also be an indicator of a hookworm infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Diagnosis